 Over the course of its five laps, I Cinque Giri takes riders on a grand tour of repetition and elevates riders to heights both new and familiar.

 Rise up for the next-level of climbing lunacy, and register for I Cinque Giri today.
 Then purchase a commemorative poster to celebrate and honor your effort.

 First conceived and ridden in 2016, the 719 Ride aspires to be a bicycle event that contributes to the culture and community of Colorado Springs.
 FORZA Colorado Springs!

 The 719 Ride is a Colorado Springs Original riding in the draft of many great and long-established Colorado cycling events.
-It hopes to become a positive part of the Colorado Springs tradition and identity while helping set the pace for cycling in the Rocky Mountain region.
+It hopes to become a positive part of the Colorado Springs tradition and identity while celebrating the tradition, lore and culture of cycling and helping set the pace for cycling fun in the Rocky Mountain region.